simonduq/openlab/appli/examples/tdma/README.md

 Code
 ----

-In the code, you can find two type of coordinator node :
+In the code, you can find two types of coordinator node :
   * ``example_tdma_coord.c`` : a dynamic affectation of the slotframe for the client nodes
   * ``example_tdma_coord_static.c`` : a static affectation node of the slotframe specifying the node client adress.